Can you think of the last time you initiated conversation at a party or asked an acquaintance to go out for coffee?

 Don't put yourself in situations where your quiet demeanor will work against you.
-Instead, choose a more intimate setting to socialize with a small group of people.
+Instead, choose a more intimate setting to chat with a small group of people.

 51. Ease Your Way In

-Ease yourself into your chosen smaller social settings to get used to speaking up.
+Ease yourself into your chosen smaller group settings to get used to speaking up and being outgoing.

 52. Introduce Yourself

-Look for someone who is also struggling with being social and introduce yourself.
+Look for someone who is also struggling with being conversational and introduce yourself.

 By talking to someone who is even more reserved than you are, it will boost your confidence and bring out your more sociable side.

 Focus on open-ended questions that invite other people to respond with more than just a “yes” or “no.”